 A word of caution.
 It is basics.
 This approach is suitable as a first step from no Risk Management at all.
 There are many different approaches and methodologies.
 This one will work for small to medium projects.

 However, don’t fall under the illusion that you need to implement a robust approach at once.
-It is challenging and requires changes in mindset and organisational environment.
+It is challenging and requires changes in mindset and organizational environment.

 Consider the following: